 Annual reports sent to the EMCDDA (European monitoring center for drugs and drug addiction), giving an overview of the latest developments on the drug problem in France.

 The directions of public policy in the field of drugs and addictions are defined by the "Interministerial Committee for Combatting Drugs and Addictive Behaviours", under the authority of the Prime Minister.
 Prior to this stage, MILDECA is responsible for drafting the decisions of the interministerial committee, then coordinating French government policy for combatting drugs and preventing addictive behaviours, and for ensuring that the decisions of the interministerial committee are implemented.
 On the authority of the Prime Minister, its scope of action includes prevention, treatment, harm reduction measures, integration, trafficking, law enforcement and research, monitoring and training of staff involved in activities to reduce supply and demand.
 A network of approximately 101 territorial representatives (generally the senior local government officers’ general administrators of the “département” or “region”) on a national scale guarantees the consistency of the implemented actions.
-Since 1st January 2020, the Anti-Narcotics Office (OFAST) - a service attached to the General Directorate of the National Police (DGPN) - has been designated as the lead agency for the internal security forces, customs officers and the national navy, as well as the judicial authority in the fight against trafficking.
-As of 1st April 2021, the service has 158 officers including police, gendarmerie, customs and liaison officers.
-At the territorial level, just over 400 agents have been mobilised through a hundred or so "Operational Drug Intelligence Units" (CROSS).
+Since 1st January 2020, the Anti-Narcotics Office (OFAST) - a service attached to the General Directorate of the National Police (DGPN) - has been designated as the lead agency for the internal security forces, Customs officers and the national navy, as well as the judicial authority in the fight against trafficking.
+The service brings together officers from the police, gendarmerie and Customs, as well as liaison officers.
+At the territorial level, 103 operational drug intelligence units (CROSS) carry out essential work in collating information for the purposes of knowledge of trafficking, action and prosecution.

 The social cost of drugs in France was estimated at three points, in 1996, 2003 and 2010.
-The most recent estimate of the social cost of drugs was published by the OFDT in September 2015: hence, for 2010, this cost amounted to 8.7 billion euros for illegal drugs, far behind the amount estimated for alcohol (118 billion euros) and tobacco (122 billion euros).
-A new estimate of the social cost of drugs is being carried out under the coordination of the OFDT.
-This study has been financed by the Addiction Fund.
-The results will be available at the end of 2021.
+For the year 2010, the latest estimate published by the French Monitoring Centre for Drugs and Drug Addiction (OFDT) in September 2015 evaluates this cost at 8.7 billion euros for illegal drugs, far from the amount estimated for alcohol (118 billion) and for tobacco (122 billion).
+A new estimate of the social cost of drugs is being carried out under the coordination of the OFDT, financed by the Addiction Fund.
+A new update (2021 data) will be published shortly.

 There are no specific laws regulating new psychoactive substances (NPS).
-The rationale for classifying a NPS on the list of narcotics is both individual (each prohibited substance is named on the list) and generic.
+The rationale for classifying a NPS on the list of narcotics is both individual (each prohibited substance is named on the list) and generic (See T1.1.3).

 Drug use, polydrug use and the main illicit drugs

-According to the latest available data (2017), cannabis is still by far the most widely used illicit substance, both among teenagers and the adult population (45% of 18 to 64-year-olds), with overall 18 million people having already tried it.
-The overall proportion of recent users (in the last month) is 6.4% among adults.
+The latest available data in terms of levels of illicit drug use in France come from the 2020 Health Barometer Survey of Santé publique France for cannabis and from the 2017 Health Barometer Survey for the other illicit drugs.
+In 2020, cannabis is still by far the most widely used illicit substance, both among teenagers and the adult population (46% of 18 to 64-year-olds), with overall 18 million people having already tried it.
+The overall proportion of current users (in the last year) is 11.3% among adults.

-In the survey on representations, opinions and perceptions regarding psychoactive drugs (EROPP) conducted at the end of 2018 among people aged 18 to 75, nearly 9 out of 10 respondents (88%) spontaneously reported cannabis as a "drug" they know, even if only by name.
-Just under half of respondents (48%) considered it to be dangerous to use from the first time.
+In the survey on representations, opinions and perceptions regarding psychoactive drugs (EROPP) conducted at the end of 2018 among people aged 18 to 75, nearly 9 out of 10 respondents (88%) spontaneously reported cannabis as a "drug" they know, even if only by name (See T4.1 of the Cannabis section for more on opinions).

-The latest ENa-CAARUD survey carried out at the end of 2019 at the CAARUD low-threshold structures (Support centre for the reduction of drug-related harms) confirmed the qualitative observations of the TREND scheme, which showed a shift in the consumption of the most precarious users towards the cheapest products, medicines and crack when it is available.
-It should also be noted that there has been a clear increase in insecurity among users, as well as a significant increase (almost 40%) in cocaine use, based in particular on free base cocaine.
+The latest ENa-CAARUD survey carried out at the end of 2019 at the CAARUD low-threshold structures (Support Centre for the Reduction of Drug-related Harms) confirmed the qualitative observations of the TREND scheme, which showed a shift in the consumption of the most precarious users towards the cheapest products, medicines and crack cocaine when it is available.
+It should also be noted that there has been a clear increase in poverty and social insecurity among users, as well as a significant increase in the prevalence of people who have used cocaine in the last 30 days (from 50% to 69% from 2015 to 2019), based in particular on cocaine.

 The use of illicit drugs with alcohol, tobacco and prescription drugs

 In both the French Public Health Agency’s health barometer (adult population) and the OFDT’s ESCAPAD survey (17-year-olds), polydrug use is defined as using at least two of the three following substances over the period of a month: alcohol, tobacco and cannabis.
 These are not necessarily concurrent uses.
-In 2014 (latest available data), polydrug use is still uncommon since it only concerns 9.0% of the adult population.
-It reaches a peak among 18 to 25-year-olds, who are one of the age groups with the highest tobacco and cannabis use (13.2%).
-Regular polydrug use of three substances is rare since this concerns 1.8% of men and 0.3% of women aged 18 to 64.
+(See T0.2 of the 2021 ‘Market & Crime’ workbook)

 Policy and organisation